olsenfromhell/Java-Automation-Project/README.md

 - Jenkins w/ Allure Reports: for CI and generating test reports.
 - Java Collections Framework: for handling data structures.
 - Stream API: for processing collections of objects.
+- Gradle: for project build and dependency management.
 - DataFaker: for generating data in tests.
-- Gradle: for project build and dependency management.
+- Lombok: for generating Getters and Setters for POJO-classes.
+- FasterXML/Jackson: for working with JSON.

 The project is in development and I update it from time to time.